This Discussion channel is currently closed.

 Default_avatar

-Greg Baron about 8 years ago
+Greg Baron almost 9 years ago

 I strongly urge the MPUC commission to limit Xcel Energy's exorbitant rate increase.
 As justification, I direct your attention to supporting documentation concerning the drop in costs of goods sold, the high costs and perquisites of corporate staff, the overall continued low inflation rate of the economy, the insistence of an unrealistic rate of return to stockholders, and the overall lowering of real household income (including, but not limited to, retirees).
 I think it's time for the Commission to step up and defend the citizens of the State of Minnesota from these egregious acts of greed from a government-regulated monopoly.